-Composite redistribution, and flux define the survivality and newness of any group, species or order.
-So it is with literarture.
+Composite redistribution, and flux define the survivability and newness of any group, species or order.
+So it is with literature.
 Enter the newest category in literary arts >>> HYBRID

 Blending two or more themes, formats or genres is known as ‘Hybrid’ or ‘Cross-genre’ or ‘Multi-genre’.
 The term holds true for mixing fiction wih nonfiction, noir with essay, crime with horror, fantasy with romance, poetry with visual arts, audio-engineering with poetry, and any and everything.

 How to prevent ‘Hybrids’ from becoming a mess?
 Firstly, clarity.
 Become the reader.
 Expect to write what you want to read.
 Something you haven’t read before!
 Secondly, in genre mashing, keep it personal and unique.
 Rely on one central theme/form/genre and then branch out.
 Thirdly, recognize your writing skills, strengths and weaknesses.
 Avoid attempting unifying those genres where you may not be equipped to do enough.
-Fourthly, watch out for flows and linearity, alongwith with efficacy and messaging.
+Fourthly, watch out for flows and linearity, along with with efficacy and messaging.
 Crowding too many forms or themes may turn out to be confusing.
 Finally, do not hesitate to try out new things, but, start small.

 In this blogpost, I’ll highlight a few hybrid works published in recent times that are remarkable for their innovation, and may just lead you to new ideas you may want to experiment with.
 I’ll also be pointing you to publications that are highly encouraging of hybrid submissions.